| Space Cable |

 At least two tubes side by side are needed to be self supporting, so that bolts can make the round trip repeatedly.
 To erect the space cable, the method is first to raise one pair of tubes and start bolts travelling inside them.
 After that, more pairs of tubes can be raised using so-called crawlers, which are devices placed along the whole length that pull a tube alongside those already erected.
 The first tube pair supports it until the second pair is fully up.
 Then it can start to take bolts and become self supporting.

-The reverse process can be used for decommissioning or for taking a tube down for servicing.Swissmetro: www.swissmetro.com
+The reverse process can be used for decommissioning or in part for taking a tube down for servicing.Swissmetro: www.swissmetro.com

 Inductrack: www.llnl.gov/str/Post.html